dark7torm/graphicsClone/Assignment2_OpenGL/README.md

 *TODO*: Please edit the following information in your assignment

-* Name:
+* Name: Ren Taguchi
 * How many hours did it take you to complete this assignment?
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+I problem solved / shared ideas with Nagi Aboushaca
 * Did you use any external resources?
-  * (tbd if any)
+  * stackoverflow for researching for part 4
   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+I think that part 2 learning to implement what we did last homework with the key presses along with our new use of OpenGL was the most interesting.

 # Assignment